Wotcnt/Polyrifringence-Engine/README.md

 ---

-Observers mistake `ΔΩ` behaviour for `“impossible efficiency”` because it extends usable exergy through recursive coherence, not additional energy.
+Observers mistake <kbd>ΔΩ</kbd> behaviour for `“impossible efficiency”` because it extends usable exergy through recursive coherence, not additional energy.

 > Status:
 > This glyph is exact and must never be ornamented.